xlxs4/constraint-based-metabolic-modeling/README.md

 What is metabolism?
 It's a set of chemical reactions that can be found in organisms and are key for sustaining life.
 They are either reactions that *break down* things (compounds such as glucose) or *synthesize* things (compounds such as proteins, carbohydrates, lipids and nucleic acids).
 Usually, breaking compounds down releases energy, while synthesizing compounds consumes energy.
-This energy flow (or flux) happens under very specific rules, as all organisms obey the laws of thermodynamics.
+This energy flow happens under very specific rules, as all organisms obey the laws of thermodynamics.
 The second law states that in an isolated system the amount of entropy cannot decrease, which seems to contradict the complexity that can be found in living systems.
 The key here is that organisms are, in fact, open systems, which exchange matter and energy with their environment; dissipative systems that maintain complexity by increasing the entropy of their environment.
 The metabolism of a cell achieves this by coupling the spontaneous processes of breaking down things, with the non-spontaneous processes of synthesizing things.